frankong/multi_scale_low_rank/matlab/README.md

-# Multi-scale Low Rank Matrix Decomposition
-This is a collection of scripts in C or in MATLAB to reproduce some of the results that are described in the paper:
+This is a collection of Matlab functions and demos to reproduce some of the results that are described in the paper:
 Frank Ong and Michael Lustig
 "Beyond Low Rank + Sparse: Multi-scale Low Rank Matrix Decomposition"